 This fall we are planning a return to homeschooling and along with it we are planning one course for the kids that focuses on colonial American history.
 My hope is that this learning will lead up nicely to a short road trip in October to track the footprints of Jonathan Edwards, George Whitefield, and the Great Awakening.
-I hope to blog the trip if it happens (DV).

 The trip goals are simple: